Canada: Cartel Regulation

 Section 19 of the Act sets out the procedure for dealing with records required to be produced, but that are subject to claims of solicitor–client privilege.

-It should be noted, however, that the constitutionality of the use of section 11 (including subsection 11(2)) in a criminal cartel investigation is currently being challenged.
+It should be noted, however, that the constitutionality of the use of section 11 (including subsection 11(2)) in a criminal cartel investigation has in the past been challenged and is likely to be challenged in the future.

 A search warrant issued to the Bureau will be very specific.
 If correctly issued, it will list the individuals who are permitted to conduct the search, the information that is being sought and the specific premises they are allowed to search.
 While a search warrant authorises the Bureau to enter and search premises, examine records or other things named in the warrant and copy or seize them, it does not entitle Bureau officers to interview company representatives.